Field dynamics inference for local and causal interactions: Light cone prior on a discretized space

 It has two useful properties: For causal (including time-like as well as light-like) points the real part of $\Delta$, $\Re(\Delta)$, is zero as the square root is taken from a negative number.
 For non-causal (space-like) points the real part becomes positive.
 Furthermore, for fixed $t$, $\Re(\Delta)$ is asymptotically linear in $x$.
 Therefore, if we consider a Gaussian in $\Re(\Delta)$,

 we notice that this quantity remains one within the light cone, while it asymptotically falls off like a Gaussian in $x$, for fixed $t$.
 Here $\sigma$ stands for an optional scaling parameter which controls the width of the Gaussian.
-In all applications of this paper it was set to a size of a few pixels.
+In all applications of this paper we replace the function $\Theta$ (Eq.\ \eqref{ap:thet}) with $\theta$ and set $\sigma$ to the size of a few pixels.

-\textbf{Acknowledgements} We would like to thank Jakob Knollm{\"u}ller, Philipp Arras and Margret Westerkamp for fruitful discussions, as well as Martin Reinecke for his contributions to NIFTy.
+\textbf{Acknowledgements} We would like to thank Jakob Knollm{\"u}ller, Philipp Arras and Margret Westerkamp for fruitful discussions, Martin Reinecke for his contributions to NIFTy, and two anonymous referees for numerous comments that significantly improved the mathematical and overall presentation of the subject.

 \textbf{Conflict of interest} The authors declare no conflicts of interest.